Albinator3000/AgentsMasterclassSession1/README.md

 # 10-Minute Agentic App Hackathon

 ## Overview
-Build a functional agentic application in 10 minutes using the provided repo.
+Build a functional agentic application in 10 minutes using claude.ai.
 Your app should demonstrate autonomous decision-making and multi-step task execution.

 ## Challenge
 Create an agentic app that performs one of the following capabilities: